johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Finally run the saved script at the BASH console as we have done with previous scripts.
   * Open the BASH console.
   * cd into the **Console-Wallet** directory,
-  * And execute the folowing line of code:
+  * And execute the following line of code:
   * `node a0-b0-a1-sign-bundle.js`
-* The console will output an enormously long string of characters surounded by brackets like these **[]**
+* The console will output an enormously long string of characters surrounded by brackets like these **[]**
 * **The output at the console is your signed transaction bundle.**
 * Copy the output (the brackets and everything between them) onto the clipboard.
 *